David-Else/developer-workstation-setup-script/README.md

 during login but after that it stops working altogether.

-**A**: It makes the caps lock into delete for touch typing purposes, to change it modify this line in the setup script:
+**A**: It makes the caps lock into delete for touch typing purposes, to change it modify this line in `install.yml`:

 ```shell
 - { key: "/org/gnome/desktop/input-sources/xkb-options", value: "['caps:backspace', 'terminate:ctrl_alt_bksp', 'lv3:rwin_switch', 'altwin:meta_alt']" }